 You may be coming, or returning, to Ireland.
 If you are, you can get tax relief for pension contributions made to pre-existing plans with a pension provider in another EU Member State.

 Where the relief applies, the contributions to the overseas plan are treated as if they were made, as appropriate, to:

 - an occupational pension scheme

 If you are a PAYE worker

 Usually your employer deducts the contributions directly from your pay, and will give you the tax relief due.
-If your employer does not deduct the contributions, use myAccount to claim tax relief.
+If your employer does not deduct the contributions, use myAccount to complete and file an income tax return.

 If you are self-employed